underwindfall/recognition-character-RBF-Opencv/README.md

 In this part, we need to create an application to learn and Recognize the hexadecimal codes (0-9 and A-F) with a raspicam under the
 Raspberry Pi.
 We then begin development from the application of Network library rbf fanned by global-sensing.
 In order to facilitate interfacing between the Program and the bookshop, we decided to develop our program in C ++ in Using the "cmake", "make" and "powerful" tools to make The "Opencv" image processing.
+If you liked it, please give me a star.

 Radial basis function network
 ======